awslabs/scale-out-computing-on-aws/docs/analytics/monitor-system-with-metricbeat.md

 ### Access MetricBeat data

-MetricBeat is automatically integrated with your ElasticSearch cluster.
+MetricBeat is automatically integrated with your OpenSearch (formerly Elasticsearch) cluster.
 Click 'Dashboard' and search for "MetricBeat System"

 ![](../imgs/metricbeat-1.png)